 I went with the classic Philly cheesesteak flavors on this recipe – green bell peppers, white onions, baby bella mushrooms and provolone cheese.
-I went with ground beef instead of steak because I didn’t want it to get tough while the noodles cooked.
-I did go with steak seasoning flavors so that you get that flavor of the steak.
+I used ground beef instead of steak because I didn’t want it to get tough while the noodles cooked.
+I di use classic steak seasoning flavors so that you get that flavor of the steak.
 You could replace the seasonings I added with your favorite steak seasoning blend, if you like.

 Now Let’s Get Cookin’!